-Written by Jen Wittman, Founder of Thyroid Loving Care
+Written by Jen Wittman, Thyroid Loving Care

 I remember lying on the bed wanting to crawl out of my skin.
 As I stared up at the ceiling, waves of panic overtook me…but I wasn’t sure why.
 Prior to becoming hypothyroid, I could handle any stress…every stress really.
 Whatever came my way, I was able to deflect, like Wonder Woman with her magic bracelets.
 Really, stress was no problem.
 I actually thrived on it.
 I piled it on, never really feeling it…or so I thought.

 Then I had my baby.
 After that, everything changed.
 My moods were like a tsunami crashing the shore.
 At first you’re sitting on the beach, enjoying a peaceful sea and in the next moment a tidal wave of anger, sadness, panic would topple me destroying everything in its path.
 I thought this was just hormones and the intense sleep deprivation of new motherhood but eventually, I learned it was my thyroid – powerful and completely out-of-whack.